noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 You can create a Project via our visual interface panel or by using the following mutation:

 [CreateApp](../examples/CreateApp.gql)

+We also recommend checking this [support article](https://support.enjin.io/help/creating-your-first-enjin-project?version=latest) on how to create your first project, using the Enjin Platform panel.

 ## Identifying Your Project
 Many operations you perform via GraphQL will require an App ID.